shayd42/JSON-API/JavaScript-Examples/README.md

 To experiment with the samples:

 1. **[Download and unpack the Nymi SDK](https://www.nymi.com/get_started)** for your platform, either Windows or Mac OS X (10.10 or 10.11)
-1. Clone the this repository
+1. Clone or fork this repository
 1. Have a terminal open and make your sure current working directory is this directory
 1. Have a recently updated installation of the Chrome browser
 1. The Nymulator is running.